THEWHITEBOY503/cFTPservices/README.md

 Another method is asking for an account via email.
 If you would like to do this, E-mail cftpservices@gmail.com to get started.
 The application questions may vary using this method

 ## cFTP public access
 If you would like to try out cFTP or just send someone a file over FTP, cFTP offers a public access program.
-It can store up to 1.37 GB total and is cleared out daily.
+It can store up to 1.37 GB total and is cleared out daily. **Note that anyone can log into cFTP public access, so make sure you do NOT upload anything private!**
-To get in to cFTP public access,
+To get in to cFTP public access:

 hostname: connerftp.ddns.net